Heracles: Men

 Many myths were later 'homosexualized' after the development of the ancient Greek practice of pederasty and athletic nudity c.
 630 BC.
 Plutarch, in his Eroticos, maintains that Heracles's male lovers were beyond counting.
 Of these, the one most closely linked to Heracles is the Theban Iolaus.
 According to a myth thought to be of ancient origins, Iolaus was Heracles's charioteer and squire.
 Heracles in the end helped Iolaus find a wife.
 Iolaus's status as a beloved (eromenos) was probably a later interpretation of the original myth, as in the case of Achilles and Patroclus.
 Plutarch reports that down to his own time, male couples would go to Iolaus's tomb in Thebes to swear an oath of loyalty to the hero and to each other.
 He also mentions Admetus, known in myth for assisting the Calydonian boar hunt, as one of Heracles's male lovers.

 One of Heracles's male lovers, and one represented in ancient as well as modern art, is Hylas, who sailed with Heracles on the Argo.

-Another reputed male lover of Heracles is Elacatas, who was honored in Sparta with a sanctuary and yearly games, Elacatea.
-The myth of their love is an ancient one.
+Another male lover of Heracles is Elacatas, who, according to Sosibius, gave his name to a sanctuary in Sparta called the Elacataeon where the Spartans would hold games known as the Elacatia in his honor.

 Abdera's eponymous hero, Abderus, was another of Heracles's lovers.
 He was said to have been entrusted with—and slain by—the carnivorous mares of Thracian Diomedes.
 Heracles founded the city of Abdera in Thrace in his memory, where he was honored with athletic games.